chubukeita/NMA_MetaInsight_long_format_csv_autocreate_file/README.md

 Ariawase (and VBAC) are available in the following GitHub repository: https://github.com/vbaidiot/ariawase/tree/master

-The original author is igeta.
+The original author is Copyright (c) 2011 igeta.

 Ariawase and VBAC are used under the MIT License, and the full license can be found at the following link: https://github.com/vbaidiot/ariawase/blob/master/LICENSE.txt